 - Navigate to the website vevox.app on your laptop or smartphone.

-- Type the Meeting ID in the provided field.
-Your teacher will provide you with a 9 digit Meeting ID.
+- Type the Session ID in the provided field.
+Your teacher will provide you with a 9 digit Session ID.
 The dashes will be entered automatically, you only have to enter the digits.

 - Click Join.

 Even though Vevox is mostly used anonymously at Warwick, your teacher has the option to ask you and your peers to specify your name when accessing a Vevox session so that they can identify your responses.
 For information on data protection, please see below.

 There are different activities of which your teacher might have prepared one or more for your class in Vevox.
 Once you accessed Vevox, you can navigate to the three types of activities from the icons in the top bar: